AAUW St. George Branch advances equity for women and girls in Southern Utah through philanthropy, advocacy, and education.

-Applicants must complete the application form and submit with all supporting documents by March 2, 2022.
+Applicants must complete the application form and submit with all supporting documents by the deadline in March.
 No applications will be accepted after the deadline date.

 Selected candidates will be scheduled for an interview with the scholarship committee to be held towards the end of March.
 Applicants will be notified of status by mid-April.

 Recipients will be recognized and awarded their scholarship at our Scholarship Luncheon in May.